NoviScl/Design2Code/README.md

 --------------------------------
 ```

 These metrics are also what we reported in the paper.
-By default, we support multiprocessing to speed up evaluation, you can also manually turn it off by setting `multiprocessing = True` on line 40.
+By default, we support multiprocessing to speed up evaluation, you can also manually turn it off by setting `multiprocessing = False` on line 40.
 For your reference, it can take up to 1 hour to run the the evaluation on the full testset (for each model/method).